trepmal/php7.4-compat-test/wordpress-seo/readme.txt

 == Frequently Asked Questions ==

-= How do the XML Sitemaps in the Yoast SEO plugin work? =

-Having an XML sitemap can be beneficial for SEO, as Google can retrieve essential pages of a website very fast, even if the internal linking of a site isn’t flawless.
+= How do the XML Sitemaps in the Yoast SEO plugin work? = Having an XML sitemap can be beneficial for SEO, as Google can retrieve essential pages of a website very fast, even if the internal linking of a site isn’t flawless.
 The sitemap index and individual sitemaps are updated automatically as you add or remove content and will include the post types you want search engines to index.
 Post Types marked as noindex will not appear in the sitemap.
 [Learn more about XML Sitemaps](https://yoa.st/3qt).

-= How can I add my website to Google Search Console? =

-It is straightforward to add your website to Google Search Console.
+= How can I add my website to Google Search Console? = It is straightforward to add your website to Google Search Console.
 1. Create a Google Search Console account and login into your account.
-2. Click ‘Add a property’ under the search drop-down.
+1. Click ‘Add a property’ under the search drop-down.
-3. Enter your website URL in the box and click ‘Continue’.
+1. Enter your website URL in the box and click ‘Continue’.
-4. Click the arrow next to ‘HTML tag’ to expand the option.
+1. Click the arrow next to ‘HTML tag’ to expand the option.
-5. Copy the meta tag.
+1. Copy the meta tag.
-6. Log in to your WordPress website.
+1. Log in to your WordPress website.
-7. Click on ‘SEO’ in the dashboard.
+1. Click on ‘SEO’ in the dashboard.
-8. Click on ‘General’.
+1. Click on ‘General’.
-9. Click on the ‘Webmaster Tools’ tab.
+1. Click on the ‘Webmaster Tools’ tab.
-10. Paste the code in the Google field and click ‘Save Changes’.
+1. Paste the code in the Google field and click ‘Save Changes’.
-11. Go back to Google Search Console and click ‘Verify’.
+1. Go back to Google Search Console and click ‘Verify’.

 If you want more details steps, please visit [our article on our knowledge base](https://yoa.st/3qu).

 = How do I implement Yoast SEO breadcrumbs? =
 The steps below are a temporary solution as manual edits made to theme files may be overwritten with future theme updates.
 Please contact the theme developer for a permanent solution.
 We’ve written an article about the [importance of breadcrumbs for SEO](https://yoa.st/3qv).

-To implement the [breadcrumbs](https://yoa.st/3qw) function in Yoast SEO, you will have to edit your theme.
+To implement the [breadcrumbs]https://yoa.st/3qw) function in Yoast SEO, you will have to edit your theme.
 We recommend that prior to any editing of the theme files, a backup is taken.
 Your host provider can help you take a backup.
 Copy the following code into your theme where you want the breadcrumbs to be.
 If you are not sure, you will need to experiment with placement:

 ```
 <?php
-if ( function_exists( 'yoast_breadcrumb' ) ) {
+*if* ( function_exists(‘yoast_breadcrumb’) ) {
-    yoast_breadcrumb( '<p id="breadcrumbs">','</p>' );
+  yoast_breadcrumb( ‘<p id=“breadcrumbs”>’,’</p>’ );
 }
 ?>
 ```

 Common places where you could place your breadcrumbs are inside your `single.php` and/or `page.php` file just above the page’s title.
-Another option that makes it really easy in some themes is by just pasting the code in `header.php` at the very end.
+Another option that makes it really easy in some themes is by just pasting the code in `header.php`at the very end.

 In most non-WooTheme themes, this code snippet should not be added to your `functions.php` file.
 Alternatively, you can manually add the breadcrumb shortcode to individual posts or pages: `[wpseo_breadcrumb]`